ethanp/Notes/NodeJS Notes.md

 you're a developer of that package, and will also install the `devDependencies`.
 If you `npm install "$package"` it means you just want to _use_ the package, and it will only install the `dependencies`.

+## Node addons & node-gyp

+"Addons are dynamically linked shared objects.
+They can __provide glue to C and C++ libraries__.
+The API (at the moment) is rather complex, involving knowledge of several libraries."

+Basically, if you want your node program to run some C++ you've written, you make an addon.
+Then you use `node-gyp`, the cross-platform command-line tool written in Node.js to compile the native addon modules for Node.js.

 # npm